Ultimate Guide to Google Business Photo Optimisation

 Photo Update Schedule

-• Week 2: Add or refresh staff photos.
+• Week 2: Add a new photo of your team or a staff member.

-• Week 3: Post seasonal or promotional content.
+• Week 3: Post something seasonal or related to a current promotion.

-• Week 4: Update interior and exterior shots.
+• Week 4: Update an interior or exterior shot to keep it fresh.

 Customer Photo Management